Interstate Oil and Gas Compact Commission

-The Interstate Oil and Gas Compact Commission (IOGCC),< formerly the Interstate Oil Compact Commission, is a United States organization, representing the governors of 31 member and seven associate states, that works to ensure the nation's oil and natural gas resources are conserved and utilized to their maximum potential while protecting health, safety and the environment.
+The Interstate Oil and Gas Compact Commission (IOGCC), formerly the Interstate Oil Compact Commission, is a United States organization representing the governors of 31 member states, seven associate states, and ten international affiliates that works to ensure the nation's oil and natural gas resources are conserved and utilized to their maximum potential while protecting health, safety and the environment.

 Background

 In the early days of oil exploration, drilling was governed by the law of capture, which states that the owner of land on which a well resides has the right to any oil from that well even if it was drained from the land of his neighbors.
-This provided an incentive for each land owner to extract the oil as fast as possible.
+This provided an incentive for each landowner to extract the oil as fast as possible.
 Each state tried to regulate its own oil by such measures as proration, the limiting of production to some fraction of capacity; but then two great oil fields, the Oklahoma City Oil Field and the East Texas Oil Field, were discovered.
-This, along with the Great Depression, led to much waste and very low prices, with a catastrophic effect on the industry.
+This, along with the Great Depression, led to significant waste and very low prices, with catastrophic effects on the industry.
 The problems were large enough that the states recognized the need for cooperation.

-The compact was formed in 1935 as the Interstate Compact to Conserve Gas and Oil.
-The purpose of the compact was to eliminate the glut of oil and raise prices for consumers.
-The interstate compact was seen as an alternative to direct federal regulation that would allow oil producing states to retain more control.

 While the National Guard occupied wells in Oklahoma and Texas in 1931-1932, an Oil States Advisory Committee drafted the Thomas-McKeon Bill, which proposed an interstate oil compact and a Federal Interstate Oil Board to recommend quotas.
 However, the bill was abandoned after oil industry representatives withdrew their support.
 From 1933 to 1935, oil was regulated under the National Industrial Recovery Act and the Petroleum Code, which in effect left production control in the hands of industry representatives, with no representation for the states.
 The Supreme Court found these regulations unconstitutional in 1935, and the idea of an interstate compact was revived.
-On December 3, 1934, Oklahoma Governor-elect E. W. Marland met with the governors of Kansas and Texas to discuss an interstate compact.
-This led to the drafting of the Interstate Compact to Conserve Oil and Gas, which was ratified by Congress on August 27, 1935.
-At first, Congress ratified it for only two years at a time, then four years, and finally the compact was made permanent in 1979.